lamberski/premiefier/README.md

 # Premiefier

 Premiefier helps you to keep up to date with movie premieres.
 It will notify you about the upcoming premiere via email three days before.
-(Notification module is not yet fully implemented.)

 ## Directories